 Dianne Parker (nee Yates) is a Deaconess of the Presbyterian Church of Queensland now in active retirement with many years experience in parish ministry, hospital chaplaincy and aged care ministry.
 She is married to David Parker.

-She has continued her active membership of St Paul’s (http://www.stpaulspc.org.au/) which is highly appreciated by members.
+She has continued her active membership of St Paul’s which was highly appreciated by members.

-As well taking opportunities for a speaking ministry, Dianne’s interests now also include family history, where the links are in UK and Ireland as well as here in Australia.
+As well taking opportunities for a speaking ministry, Dianne’s interests also included family history, where the links are in UK and Ireland as well as here in Australia.

-Dianne also cares for the Archives of the Presbyterian Church of Queensland, which she began around 2006.
-The Archives are currently undergoing relocation to their new home at 19 Lang Parade, Milton, Queensland.
+Dianne also cared for the Archives of the Presbyterian Church of Queensland, which she began around 2006.
+The Archives were located at 19 Lang Parade, Milton, Queensland.
 This work involved accessioning new material, caring for existing records, answering questions, and writing articles on historical topics.
 The collection no longer exists in its original form.

-Of particular interest in recent times has the 150 anniversary of St Paul’s Church (click here) and the commemoration of the centenary of the landing on Gallipoli.
-St Paul’s church is holding a special service on 19 April 2015 to mark this occasion and also to unveil the honour board from the former Fortitude Valley Presbyterian recently transferred to St Paul’s for safe keeping.
-(Click here for more information and contacts)
+Some other projects in recent times were the 150 anniversary of St Paul’s Church and the commemoration of the centenary of the landing on Gallipoli.
+St Paul’s church held a special service on 19 April 2015 to mark this occasion and also to unveil the honour board from the former Fortitude Valley Presbyterian transferred to St Paul’s for safe keeping.

 It is with great sadness that we announce Dianne Joy Parker (Yates) died on Wed 29 May 2019 after a 19 month battle with an aggressive malignant brain tumour, the last three months of which was in palliative care.
 Dianne was almost 70 years of age.
 She faced the end bravely, full of faith and died peacefully.
 The funeral service was on 7 June at St Paul’s Presbyterian Church, Spring Hill, Brisbane.